theicfire/vimsheet/README.md

 This is a two page website that has `index.html` and `advanced.html`.
 The two are created from markdown files in `index.md` and `advanced.md`.

 Pull requests are welcome!
-To edit locally, install jekyll and run `jekyll serve`

 Design from [white-paper](https://github.com/vinitkumar/white-paper).

 # Running locally
 - Install rubygems
+- `gem install bundler`
 - `bundle install`
 - `bundle exec jekyll serve`